Mkpoikanke-Tom/customer-data-entry-project/README.md

 # Customer Data Entry & Quality Validation Project

 ## About the Project

-This is a small Excel project I created to practice customer data entry, data validation, and data cleaning.
+This project demonstrates a customer data entry and data quality validation workflow completed using Microsoft Excel.

 I worked with a sample dataset containing 10 customer records.
-I entered the information into Excel and then checked the records for missing data, duplicates, incorrect formats, invalid ages, locations, and dates.
+I entered and organized the records, then performed checks for missing data, duplicate records, phone and email formatting, age ranges, locations, and registration dates.

-After completing the checks, I created a separate cleaned version of the dataset.
+After completing the validation checks, I produced a separate cleaned version of the dataset while keeping the original data unchanged.

 ## What I Did